kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 A note about this design document: the _current_ bucket provisioning design and implementation is reflected in this document, and an effort is made to keep it up-to-date.
 Future considerations are tracked as _Issues_ in this repo and tagged with the `enhancement` label.

-#### UPDATE (Jan 2020):
+#### UPDATE (Feb 2020):
+DEPRECATION NOTICE:
+This repo is not active.
 There is a [_Kubernetes Enhancement Proposal (KEP)_](https://github.com/kubernetes/enhancements/pull/1383) presenting this bucket provisioning enhancement.
-It is currently under review and it is likely that the design document below will change to support [CSI](https://kubernetes-csi.github.io/docs/).
+It is currently under review and it is likely that the design document below will change significantly to support a CSI-like interface.

 ### Table Of Contents
 1. [Goals](#goals)